Mary Ann Lipscomb

-Mary Ann Rutherford Lipscomb (1848 — 1918) was an educator born in Athens, Georgia.
-Lipscomb believed in childhood education, and she helped make primary education required for all children in Georgia.
+Mary Ann Rutherford Lipscomb (1848–1918) was an American educator.
+She believed in childhood education, and she helped make primary education required for all children in Georgia.

+Biography

+Mary Ann Rutherford was born in Athens, Georgia on December 23, 1848.
+She married Frank Adgate Lipscomb in 1869, and they had three children.
+He died in 1874.

 After she was widowed, Lipscomb went to work at the Lucy Cobb Institute, under the direction of her sister, Mildred Lewis Rutherford; in 1895, Lipscomb took over leadership of that school.
 Lipscomb founded the Tallulah Falls School in 1909.

+She died at her home in Athens on September 13, 1918.

 Both Lipscomb and Rutherford have student dormitories named after them at the University of Georgia.
 Lipscomb was named a Georgia Woman of Achievement in 2010.